 This very interesting form of Brown Seaweed blooms from June to September in the Mediterranean Sea.
-It has a glowing white appearance that is due to the presence of Calcium Carbonate deposits on the outside of the algae in the form of Aragonite Crystals.
+It has a glowing white appearance that is due to the presence of calcium carbonate deposits on the outside of the algae in the form of aragonite crystals.
 These crystals are not known to spontaneously develop in the Mediterranean and are normally only formed in controlled conditions.
-The plants ability to fix calcium to its outer structure in this unique and fascinating way has lead researchers to see if this mechanism could be transformed into a biological agent for the same purpose.
+The plants’ ability to fix calcium to its outer structure in this unique and fascinating way has led researchers to see whether this mechanism could be transformed into a biological agent for the same purpose.

 Uses of Brown Seaweed

 This information in our Herbal Reference Guide is intended only as a general reference for further exploration, and is not a replacement for professional health advice.
 This content does not provide dosage information, format recommendations, toxicity levels, or possible interactions with prescription drugs.
 Accordingly, this information should be used only under the direct supervision of a qualified health practitioner such as a naturopathic physician.